cloudfoundry-community-attic/bosh-bootstrap/README.md

 You can open an SSH shell to your micro bosh:

 ```
-$ bosh bootstrap ssh
+$ bosh-bootstrap ssh
 ```

 ## Deleting micro bosh

-The `bosh bootstrap delete`  command will delete the target micro-bosh.
+The `bosh-bootstrap delete` command will delete the target micro-bosh.

 ```
-$ bosh bootstrap delete
+$ bosh-bootstrap delete
 ```

 ## Deep dive into the Bosh Bootstrap deploy command

-What is actually happening when you run `bosh bootstrap deploy`?
+What is actually happening when you run `bosh-bootstrap deploy`?

-At the heart of `bosh bootstrap deploy` is the execution of the micro bosh deployer, a bosh plugin provided to bootstrap a single VM with all the parts of bosh running on it.
+At the heart of `bosh-bootstrap deploy` is the execution of the micro bosh deployer, a bosh plugin provided to bootstrap a single VM with all the parts of bosh running on it.
 If you ran this command yourself you would run:

 ```
 $ gem install bosh_cli_plugin_micro -s https://s3.amazonaws.com/bosh-jenkins-gems/